tagshelfsrl/dotnet-alfred-api-wrapper/README.md

 # Authentication

 Alfred supports three authentication methods: OAuth, HMAC, and App API Key.
 Each method is suited for different scenarios.
-To obtain the necessary credentials for the following authentication methods, please refer to the [Alfred API documentation](https://docs.tagshelf.dev/authentication) or contact the Alfred support team.
+To obtain the necessary credentials for the following authentication methods, please refer to the [Alfred API documentation](https://docs.tagshelf.dev/authentication) or contact the Alfred support team at support@tagshelf.com.

 |OAuth||
 |--|--|